 What parents will gain from the event

-- Identify the types of eating disorder and know how they differ from ‘normal’ concern about eating, weight and shape
+- An understanding of the types of eating disorder and knowledge of how they differ from ‘normal’ concern about eating, weight and shape

-- Recognise the early signs of disordered eating behaviour and how to respond
+- Recognition of the early signs of disordered eating behaviour and how to respond

-- Understand some of the factors that may keep an eating disorder going once it has developed
+- An understanding of some of the factors that may keep an eating disorder going once it has developed

-- Know about the types of effective psychological treatment that are available
+- Knowledge about the types of effective psychological treatment that are available

-- Know who to contact and where to turn if you need more help
+- Knowledge of who to contact and where to turn if you need more help

 About our speaker

-Dr Dasha Nicholls is Consultant Child and Adolescent Psychiatrist and Joint Head of the Feeding and Eating Disorders service (FEDS) at Great Ormond Street Hospital and Honorary Senior Lecturer at the Institute of Child Health.
+Dr Dasha Nicholls is a Reader in Child and Adolescent Psychiatry at Imperial College London and works as a Consultant Child and Adolescent Eating Disorders Psychiatrist in London and Bedfordshire.
+Previously she co-led the Feeding and Eating Disorders service (FEDS) at Great Ormond Street Hospital.
 Her clinical work is concerned with feeding and eating disorders in children and adolescents, including early onset eating disorders, avoidant restrictive food intake disorders, and child and adolescent obesity.
 She has published over 60 research articles and book chapters and is actively engaged in lecturing and teaching.
 She is Past President of the Academy of Eating Disorders, was Chair of the Junior MARSIPAN group, is a member of the NICE Guideline Committee and Expert Reference Group, and is chair of the Eating Disorders Faculty of the Royal College of Psychiatrists.